wix-incubator/rapido/README.md

 ```

 ## API
-*Note - all of the methods regarding evaluation / compilation time support only JavaScript files at the moment, although I plan on adding CSS support in the future.*
+*Note - all of the methods regarding evaluation / compilation time support only JavaScript files at the moment, although CSS support is in the works.*
 ### Library
 ```js
 Rapido.load(url, { port, pid })